-Studies on the resistance to pests of rice plant have been well investigated.
 A browning on rice plant foliages caused by attacking pathogens is one of important defensive systems.
 Ishihara et al. (2004) had demonstrated that the browning on rice plant leaf acted as a defense against pathogens and the browning material would be accumulated by polymerization of serotonin.
-However the role and the mechanism of a browning on a rice plant root attacked by insects is unclear.
+A browning on a root is also occurred by attacking of aphids (Fig.1).
+However a role and a mechanism of a browning on a rice plant root is unclear.